-Dr. Michael H. Bartl is the executive director of the Center for Energy Efficient Electronics Science (E3S) at UC Berkeley, and a faculty member at the University of Utah, where he is also deputy director of the MUSE Energy Frontier Research Center.
-At UC Berkeley, he provides leadership and strategic direction for the Center for E3S (an NSF-funded Science and Technology Center), oversees the budget and all center activities, and leads the coordination of research, education, diversity, and outreach efforts.
+Dr. Michael H. Bartl was the executive director of the Center for Energy Efficient Electronics Science (E3S) at UC Berkeley.
+He provided leadership and strategic direction, oversaw the budget and all center activities, and led the coordination of research, education, diversity, and outreach efforts.
+Dr. Bartl is currently the executive director of the Berkeley Emerging Technologies Research (BETR) Center, and a faculty member at the University of Utah, where he is also deputy director of the MUSE Energy Frontier Research Center.
+At UC Berkeley,

 A native of Austria, Dr. Bartl earned his doctorate degree in materials/inorganic chemistry from Karl-Franzens University Graz, Austria, before conducting postdoctoral research at the University of California, Santa Barbara.
 He was the recipient of a “DuPont Young Professorship”, and was named a “Brilliant 10” researcher by Popular Science magazine and a Scialog Fellow by the Research Corporation for Science Advancement.